Update July 2018:

 The topic of this year’s conference is Individuals in Contexts, and some key issues that will be addressed include:

-- the diversity of contexts where the learning and teaching of languages takes place these days.
+- the diversity of contexts where the learning and teaching of languages takes place.

 - Ways of seeing: The individual and the social in Applied Linguistics research methodologies (Phil Benson, Macquarie University, Sydney, Australia)